ayaniitgoa/Programmin_Language/README.md

 ### Currently working on/completed:

-1. Make a Lexer : A lexer takes an input and converts it into tokens (symbols, string, parentheses, brackets, commas, etc.).
+1. Lexer : A lexer takes an input and converts it into tokens (symbols, string, parentheses, brackets, commas, etc.).
    - For eg.
      ```bash
       command >> 1 + 2